 TIM is subject to the European competition law.
-European competition policy covers anticompetitive agreements (Art.
-101 of The Treaty of Functioning of the European Union - TFEU), abuse of dominance (Art.
-102 of TFEU), mergers (provided that the annual turnover of the combined businesses exceeds specified thresholds, according to Council Regulation (EC) No 139/2004) and state aid (Art.
+European competition policy covers anticompetitive agreements (art.
+101 TFEU), abuse of dominance (Art.
+102 of TFEU), mergers (provided that the annual turnover of the combined businesses exceeds specified thresholds, according to council regulation (EC) no 139/2004) and state aid (art.
 107 of TFEU).

 The EC is empowered by the TFEU to apply these rules and holds a number of investigative powers to that end (e.g. inspection at business and non-business premises, written requests for information, etc.).
 It may also impose fines on undertakings which infringe the EU antitrust rules.
 The main rules on procedures on the implementation of the competition rules set forth in Art.
-101 and 102 of the Treaty are set out in Council Regulation (EC) 1/2003.
+101 and 102 of the TFEU are set out in Council Regulation (EC) 1/2003.

-Since 1 May 2004 all National Competition Authorities have also been empowered to fully apply EU Antitrust rules (i.e. Art.
+Since 1 May 2004 all National Competition Authorities have also been empowered to fully apply EU antitrust rules (i.e. Art.
 101 and 102 of the TFEU) in order to ensure that competition is not distorted or restricted.
 National courts may also apply these provisions in order to protect the individual rights conferred on citizens by the Treaty.
 State aids rules, on the contrary, can only be applied by the EC.